mbrucher/ATK-modelling-lite/README.md

 ## Python prototype

 The Python prototype is not meant to have as many features as the C++ module.
-Its goal is to help figure out the design and the issue that a C++ module will face, both as dynamic and static modelers.
+Its goal is to help figure out the design and the issue that a C++ module will face, both as dynamic and static modellers.

-### Python Modeler
+### Python Modeller

-The Python modeler is capable of describing circuits that have the following elements:
+The Python modeller is capable of describing circuits that have the following elements:
 * Resistors,
 * Capacitors,
 * Coils,